pdstat/graphqlextractor/README.md

 | Boolean | false       |
 | Other   | {} (Object) |

-It's possible to override known parameter names with default values by placing a providing a path to a default params json file in the command line, for example:
+It's possible to override known parameter names with default values by providing a path to a default params json file in the command line (via `--default-params`), for example:

 ```json
 {